 IN THIS ARTICLE

 In 20 minutes, the device indicates whether HIV-1 or HIV-2 antibodies are present.
 If one line appears on the strip, it means that the person is not infected with HIV (with 99.8% accuracy).
 If two lines appear, the person is likely infected (99.3% accuracy).
-If the result is positive, it has to be confirmed with an additional, more specific test called a western blot.
-As with all antibody tests for HIV, it could take from two to 12 weeks for a newly infected person to develop antibodies to the HIV virus and thus test positive for HIV.
-Therefore, if there is a negative result and a possibility of a recent exposure to HIV, the test must be repeated in 12 weeks.
+If the result is positive, it has to be confirmed by sending blood to a laboratory.
+The confirmation test may take one to five days, depending on the lab.
+As with all antibody tests for HIV, it could take from two to four weeks for a newly infected person to develop antibodies to the HIV virus and thus test positive for HIV.
+Therefore, if there is a negative result and a possibility of a recent exposure to HIV, the test must be repeated.